Rufus For Real

 The Sponge

-• Mix the flour, water, honey, and instant yeast together.
-Whisk this until it is very smooth and is the consistency of a thick batter.
-Scrape down the sides of the bowl, cover with plastic wrap, and move on to the next step.
+• Mix the flour, warm water, honey, and instant yeast until smooth and thick like batter.
+Scrape down the bowl, cover tightly, and set aside.

 The Flour Mixture